How To Count Cards in Blackjack

 It’s so popular because there’s a real chance that you’ll never have to count beyond five.
 And in some cases (7, 8, and 9), the needle doesn’t move at all.
 From a statistical standpoint, it’s beneficial for the player to draw zero-value cards.
 They comprise 23% of the deck, and removing them lets you get to the gist – highs and lows.

 A high brings you closer to your goal, and it’s assigned.
-Depending on the sum of your hand, you want to follow Basic Blackjack Strategy for making the optimal decision at any given moment.
+Depending on the sum of your hands, you want to follow the Basic Blackjack Strategy to make the optimal decision at any given moment.

 TIP: When sitting in a brick-and-mortar casino, seats at the blackjack table are called bases.
 The first base is the one closest to the dealer, while the farthest is the third base.
 The best place to count cards is obviously third base since at least two players will be dealt cards before you.
 In addition, you get to place your bet after everyone else.